top of page

 About

-His research interests include household finance, corporate finance, and sustainable finance.
-His research has been published in academic journals including the American Economic Review, Journal of Finance, Journal of Financial Economics, Review of Financial Studies, and Management Science.
-He is among the top 100 most prolific authors in the top three finance journals of all time in the world, and he is the most cited Portuguese economist since 2000.
-He has been a recipient of several research grants and awards, including the European Research Council (Starting and Advanced Grants), La Caixa Foundation Social Research Call, and Fundação para a Ciência e Tecnologia grant.
-He was the President of the European Finance Association.
+His research interests span household finance, corporate finance, and sustainable finance.
+His work has been published in leading academic journals, including the American Economic Review, Journal of Finance, Journal of Financial Economics, Review of Financial Studies, and Management Science.
+He ranks among the top 100 most prolific authors in the top three finance journals worldwide and is the most cited Portuguese economist since 2000.
+He has received several major research grants and awards, including European Research Council Starting and Advanced Grants, the La Caixa Foundation Social Research Call, and funding from the Fundação para a Ciência e Tecnologia.
+He is a former President of the European Finance Association.

-He teaches corporate finance in the bachelor's program.
-He is also an independent board member at BPI Asset Management and a scientific advisor for economic studies at Fundação Francisco Manuel dos Santos.
-He has extensive experience in teaching in executive education programs and as an expert witness and consultant for companies, financial institutions, central banks, and government agencies.
+He teaches finance in the bachelor’s program and serves as an independent board member at BPI Asset Management.
+He has extensive experience in executive education and has acted as an expert witness and consultant for companies, financial institutions, central banks, and government agencies.

 Social Equity Initiative-F-01.png